Idea to Product

 The University of Tartu (UT) has chosen Artec Design’s e-paper devices for room signage at the new Delta building.
 The university displays room schedules on the e-paper devices, which includes the room numbers, lectures as well as the names of lecturers in both Estonian and English.

-The installation includes 48 ET133L devices as well as a central management server (CMS), which makes it possible to easily monitor and configure all devices via a single Web interface.
+The installation includes 13.3-inch e-paper devices as well as a central management server (CMS), which makes it possible to easily monitor and configure all devices via a single Web interface.

 EMVCo Certification for Contactless Payments